 Now that us kids have our own families, festivities often get grouped together.
 We still make it a point though, to gather for every birthday, milestone, and personal achievement.
 Don’t get me wrong, it can be stressful trying to accommodate everyone.
 Nevertheless, I love this about my family.
 I’m so grateful for the memories we’ve made over the years.

-What I’d hoped to demonstrate with this blog post is that forging the family bond isn’t always seamless.
+What I’d hoped to demonstrate with this blog post is that forging a strong family bond isn’t always seamless.
 Sometimes it’s down-right shameful!
 Expectations almost never go according to plan, yet wonderful memories often spawn from the chaos and disorder.
-The tips listed above are simple ways to strengthen the family bond and I encourage you to try them out for your own family.
+The tips listed above are simple ways to cultivate a strong family bond and I encourage you to try them out for your own family.
 As always, thanks for reading.
 Cheers!

 On Top Of Spaghetti: Why Food Is Love